Propose an agenda item

 - The issue.
 A description of the issue including, where relevant, any aspects that should be addressed separately.

 - Current practice.
 A brief description of current or emerging accounting practices, outlining the major alternatives, and referring to the relevant IASB pronouncements.

 - Reasons for the Interpretations Committee to address the issue.
 The issue should be evaluated using the following criteria:

-- Would financial reporting be improved through elimination of the diversity?
+- Would financial reporting be improved through the elimination , or reduction, of diverse reporting methods?